 Case record form (CRF) is a wonderful and necessary tool used in clinical trials to collect data from each participating patient.
-CRF (also, referred as case report form) have historically been on paper (unlike electronic ones these days).
-Traditionally, something like carbon copy paper have been used, such that one sheet can be added to the Trial Master File (TMF).
+CRF (also, referred to as case report form) has historically been on paper (unlike electronic ones these days).
+Traditionally, something like carbon copy paper has been used, such that one sheet can be added to the Trial Master File (TMF).
 Paper CRFs are still being used within smaller studies or studies in some geographies.
 But, mostly, there is a push and inclination to use electronic CRFs (eCRF) or Electronic Data Capture (EDC) in larger / global studies.

 What are the advantages of electronic data capture (EDC) or eCRF?